BigMax900/starter-hugo-academic/content/authors/chuck-hao-wu/_index.md

   courses:
     - institution: The University of Oxford
       course: DPhil in Education, 2023-Now
+      year: ""
-    - course: MSc in Applied Linguistics for Language Teaching (Distinction), 2020-2022
+    - course: MSc in Applied Linguistics for Language Teaching (Distinction)
       institution: The University of Oxford, United Kingdom
       year: ""
     - course: MA in Teaching English to Speakers of Other Languages, 2016-2017